 Doctor of Intercultural Studies

-The Doctor of Intercultural Studies program requires 10 courses and the Professional Research Project (38 hours) to complete the program.
+The Doctor of Intercultural Studies online program requires 10 courses and the Professional Research Project (38 hours) to complete the program.
+This program has no in person, on campus requirements.
+All course content is delivered asynchronously, though professors may offer limited live, real-time interactions.
 The six core courses are Intercultural Communication, Contextualization for Ministry, and Cultural Anthropology for Ministry, Biblical Theology of World Mission, Doctoral Research Methods and World Religions.
-The four concentration courses are Encountering Islam (hybrid seminar), Cross-Cultural Leadership Development, Directed Research and Writing (hybrid seminar), and Current Theological Issues.
+The four concentration courses are Modern Trends in Global Mission, Cross-Cultural Leadership Development, Directed Research and Writing, and Current Theological Issues.

 The Doctor of Intercultural Studies program is intended for students who desire further professional development as ministry leaders, missions pastors, church planters, and missionaries.

 Effective cross-cultural ministry requires the application of an advanced understanding of the relationship of theological studies to cross-cultural morality and ethics and cross-cultural conflict management.